SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

  ```

 ### LuigiAutoRoutingService
-This service cannot be referenced directly, but it will provide useful features for synchronizing your Angular application with Luigi navigation.
+This service you cannot directly be used, but it will provide useful features how to synchronize your angular application with Luigi navigation.
+It can happen that in your microfrontend, user can navigate through different components/pages.

-If the user navigates to different components or pages inside the micro frontend, this feature allows you to detect it and synchronize the Angular route with your Luigi navigation.
-In the Angular route configuration, you can now add these attributes to the data:
+With this feature we provide an easy way how to synchronize angular route with Luigi navigation; in angular route configuration, you can now add in data these attributes:

  ```javascript
 {path: 'luigi-client-support-preload',component: Sample1Component,data: { fromVirtualTreeRoot: true }}
 {path: 'luigi-client-support-preload',component: Sample2Component,data: { luigiRoute: '/home/sample2' }}
  ```

-With `data: { fromVirtualTreeRoot: true }`, once we load `Sample1Component`, we will call Luigi Client:
+with `data: { fromVirtualTreeRoot: true }`, once we load Sample1Component, we will call Luigi Client:
  ```javascript
   luigiClient.linkManager().fromVirtualTreeRoot().withoutSync().navigate({route url});
  ```
-With `data: { luigiRoute: '/home/sample2'' }`, the Luigi Client API is used in this way:
+with `data: { luigiRoute: '/home/sample2'' }`, uses luigiClient API in this way:
  ```javascript
   luigiClient.linkManager().withoutSync().navigate(data.luigiRoute);
  ```